Chart Color Schemes

 Employment conditions in Temora remain below the national average according to AreaSearch analysis

-Employment growth was estimated at 7.4% over the same period.
-As of June 2025, 2,974 residents were employed, with an unemployment rate of 3.8%, slightly higher than Rest of NSW's 3.7%.
-Workforce participation was similar to Rest of NSW's 56.4%.
-Major employment sectors included agriculture, forestry & fishing, health care & social assistance, and education & training.
+As of June 2025, 2,974 residents are employed, with an unemployment rate of 3.8%, slightly higher than Rest of NSW's 3.7%.
+Workforce participation is similar to Rest of NSW at 56.4%.
+Key employment sectors include agriculture, forestry & fishing, health care & social assistance, and education & training.
+Temora has a significant specialization in agriculture, forestry & fishing, with an employment share 4.2 times the regional level.

-Temora had a significant specialization in agriculture, forestry & fishing (4.2 times the regional level) but lower representation in health care & social assistance (11.9% vs 16.9%).
-Many residents commuted elsewhere for work based on Census data analysis.
-Between June 2024 and June 2025, employment increased by 7.4%, labour force by 8.8%, raising the unemployment rate by 1.2 percentage points.
-In contrast, Rest of NSW had an employment decline of 0.1% and a 0.4 percentage point rise in unemployment.
-State-level data to Sep-25 showed NSW employment contracted by 0.41% (losing 19,270 jobs) with a state unemployment rate of 4.3%, compared to the national rate of 4.5%.
-National employment forecasts from May 2025 project growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Temora's employment mix suggests local growth of approximately 5.5% over five years and 11.9% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+However, health care & social assistance shows lower representation at 11.9% compared to the regional average of 16.9%.
+Many residents commute elsewhere for work based on Census data.
+Between June 2024 and June 2025, employment increased by 7.4%, while labour force grew by 8.8%, leading to a rise in unemployment rate by 1.2 percentage points.
+In contrast, Rest of NSW saw an employment decline of 0.1% and labour force growth of 0.3%, with a 0.4 percentage point rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between sectors.
+Applying these projections to Temora's employment mix suggests local growth of approximately 5.5% over five years and 11.9% over ten years.

 Frequently Asked Questions - Employment